Is Ibuprofen bad for your kidneys and liver?

 Ibuprofen (Advil) is a nonsteroidal anti-inflammatory drug (NSAID) that’s commonly used to help reduce pain, fever, and inflammation.
 It has the potential to be harmful for your kidneys and liver, but the risk is higher in certain people.

-Ibuprofen can cause acute kidney injury
+Ibuprofen can cause kidney damage through several mechanisms:

 Ibuprofen can reduce blood flow to the kidneys, which may lead to kidney damage.
 While you might not notice anything from mild kidney injury, as things get worse you could experience any of the following symptoms: